Altinn/altinn-studio-docs/content/teknologi/altinnstudio/altinn-api/models/app-metadata/_index.md

 Name | Description
 -----|-------------
 id | The id of the data type.
-Unique for the App. description | A collection of data type descriptions in different languages. allowedContentTypes | A list of Content-Types allowed by the data type. allowedContributers | A list of allowed contributors.
+Unique for the app. description | A collection of data type descriptions in different languages. allowedContentTypes | A list of Content-Types allowed by the data type. allowedContributers | A list of allowed contributors.
 This can be used to restrict who it is that can work with the data type.